 A year in advance before shooting the movie, director, producer, writer and lead actor Adrian Țofei moved to his hometown Rădăuți with his mother Dorina Țofei and began to experience some of the circumstances that surround his character’s life.
 The guy played by Adrian Țofei in the movie (who’s also named Adrian) lives with his mother in a small Romanian town, raises money through an Indiegogo campaign, makes an online casting call and selects the actresses by their pictures and videos, then rents a pension and waits for the actresses to come.
 For the psychological realism, Adrian Țofei also raised a part of the production budget through Indiegogo campaigns, selected the real actresses (who played the actresses in the movie) only by the pictures and videos they sent, rented a pension and met the actresses for the first time at the filming location.

-Director and star Adrian Țofei told actress Sonia Teodoriu to respect the indications that his character in the movie was going to give to her character during improvisations.
-Therefore, when he asked her (in character) to reject him, she unexpectedly called the police for real while shooting one of the scenes.
-One of the policemen who came understood and said that “the emotions in her role became so intense that she genuinely felt the need to make the call“.
+Director and star Adrian Țofei told actress Sonia Teodoriu to respect the indications that his character in the movie (the filmmaker) was going to give to her character (the actress) during improvisations.
+Therefore, when he asked her to reject him, she unexpectedly called the police for real in character while shooting one of the scenes, surprising Adrian both in and out of character.
+The policemen who came understood and just wrote a warning for calling the emergency number for no reason.
 The moments were caught on camera and some of them are in the movie.

 All the movie’s credited cast members are professional actors.
 Adrian Țofei studied Ion Cojar‘s acting method.